-With this level of public funding and ownership, the healthcare industry landscape (from an investment perspective) is quite different from many other countries.
+With this level of public funding and ownership, the healthcare industry landscape (from an investment perspective) is quite different from other countries, such as the U.S.

-And pharmaceutical companies are neither as large nor as well known as their US counterparts.
+Pharmaceutical companies are also neither as large nor as well known as their US counterparts.

 Best Healthcare Stocks In Canada

 There are plenty of fantastic healthcare stocks in Canada and a lot of variety to choose from.

 I’ve excluded marijuana companies here, even though some can argue they are healthcare companies for the medicinal uses of the product.

 You might be familiar with both Bausch and Lomb names separately but not together.
 The combined entity was spun off from Bausch Health Companies in 2020 and was listed on the TSX in 2022.
 Even though the original company still trades on the TSX, we chose Bausch Lomb for this list because it carries relatively little of Bausch’s “baggage,” i.e., debt.